Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Related works

-Standard algorithms for gradient descent learning in recurrent neural networks (RNNs), real time recurrent learning (RTRL) and backpropagation through time (BPTT), are not biologically-plausible~\cite{Richards2019} and have vast computational and storage demands~\cite{Williams1995}.
+{\bf Approximate gradient descent learning:} Standard algorithms for gradient descent learning in recurrent neural networks (RNNs), real time recurrent learning (RTRL) and backpropagation through time (BPTT), are not biologically-plausible~\cite{Richards2019} and have vast computational and storage demands~\cite{Williams1995}.
 However, multiple studies have shown that learning algorithms that approximate the gradient, while mitigating some of the problems of exact gradient computation, can lead to satisfactory learning outcomes~\cite{Richards2019,linsley2020,lillicrap2016FA}.
 In feedforward networks, plenty of biologically-plausible learning rules have been proposed and demonstrated impressive performance that rival backpropagation on many different tasks ~\cite{Roelfsema2018,Richards2019,rubin2021credit,lillicrap2016FA,payeur2020burst,pozzi2018biologically,sacramento2018dendritic,laborieux2021scaling,amit2019deep,millidge2020activation}.

 For efficient online learning in RNNs, approximations to RTRL have been proposed~\cite{Marschall2019,Mujika2018,Tallec2018,Roth2019,Murray2019,Menick2020,zenke2020spike}.
 For instance, a recent influential study~\cite{Bellec2020} conceived how the three-factor learning framework could approximate the gradient.
 Among the biologically-plausible proposals~\cite{Murray2019,Bellec2020,liu2021pnas}, approximations have mainly been based on temporal truncations of the gradient computation graph and because of that, their ability to learn dependencies across arbitrary recurrent steps has been limited.
-Lastly, non-truncation based approximations have been proposed outside of bio-plausible research~\cite{Mujika2018,Tallec2018}.
+Lastly, non-truncation-based approximations have been proposed outside of bio-plausible research~\cite{Mujika2018,Tallec2018}.
+For further discussions on related algorithms, please refer to Appendix~\ref{scn:related_algs}.